LeptaSpace/zs/README.txt

 Imagine a ZeroScript runtime for embedded systems, so we can throw apps at 32KB devices.
 I really can't wait to try this.
 It changes the sense of "programmable devices".
 If you know Forth, you know it was used exactly for this kind of work (telescopes), long decades ago.

 Imagine wrapping up libraries like Zyre, so ZeroScript apps can find each other on a network and throw themselves at each other.
+Start a Malamute broker with one command, then talk to it interactively and see what it says.
+Is the broker running in a thread, a process, or on a separate box?

+Imagine ZeroMQ messaging that just looks like data pipes.
+The same semantics for a function as a process.
+And imagine the same patterns that we love from ZeroMQ used to connect functions: pub-sub, pipeline, request-reply.
+I don't know if this makes any sense at all, yet it feels crunchy.

+Imagine a command shell that learns every time you use it, where you build up your working environment over weeks and years, which archives old unused functions and knows what to show you when you press Tab for auto-completion.
+Imagine being able to send such shells around to other people.
+"Here is my demo".
+It's not quite an application, and it's not quite a development environment.
+Someone's going to tell me Lisp already did it.

 Since each box will have an arbitrary set of atomics, bytecode is not portable.
 However the compilation process is lossless, so that we can produce source code back from bytecode.